 The Salt Lake School for the Performing Arts (SPA) is a public charter high school for students who are passionate about the performing arts – Music, Dance, and Theatre.
 The school opened in Fall 2006 and was located on the campus of Highland High School.
 Having outgrown the wing of HHS they were occupying, they were moved to the former Rosslyn Heights Elementary where they retrofitted the entire school into a fabulous space for the performing arts.
 SPA students currently attend their academic core classes at Highland High School and their performing arts-related classes at the SPA campus which is just three blocks from Highland High.
 Students are busses back and forth each period from one school to another to accommodate all 300+ individual schedules.

-To attend SLSPA, there are no tryouts, no auditions and no tuition!
+To attend SPA, there are no tryouts, no auditions, and no tuition!
 The final student body is selected through open enrollment and lottery.
 Please explore our website for more information about our exciting school.

 Frequently Asked Questions

 Is there a lottery?

 Not at this time.
 When our admissions reach 400, a lottery will be initiated.

 Are students required to pay tuition to attend SPA?